gwynbleidd415/my-diary/README.md

 # my-diary
 A nodejs and ejs project that allows registered users to create a text post which only they would be able to see.
+Users need to login first and then they can use the site as their personal diary.
+Used ejs and several other npm packages for creating the frontend portion of the tool.
+Used Node.js runtime environment, Express.js and various other npm packages for creating the backend.
+Used Postgresql for managing the database.